How to Get Cast on ‘Saturday Night Live’

 Want to start your comedy career?
 Check out these go-to resources:

-How did some of the biggest “SNL” stars first get noticed?
+How did some of the biggest ‘Saturday Night Live’ stars first get noticed?

 Even in the midst of the pandemic, though adjustments obviously had to be made, the process largely remained the same.
 Punkie Johnson, the first publicly out Black queer cast member in the show’s history, had already made a name for herself in the comedy world.
 She started out taking acting classes in L.A., did standup at the Comedy Store, and appeared on Netflix’s “Space Force” and HBO’s “A Black Lady Sketch Show.”
 Much to her surprise, after moving back home to New Orleans in the middle of lockdown, she got a call to audition for “SNL.”
 She ultimately went through two rounds of taped auditions, rolling out impressions of Whoopi Goldberg, Kerry Washington, and NeNe Leakes.

-Jimmy Fallon remembers his audition well.
+Fallon remembers his audition well.
 “In makeup, they go, ‘Hey, Jimmy, some advice: Lorne Michaels doesn’t laugh when you audition, so don’t let that throw you,’ ” he recalled.
 “Then the audio guy, he goes, ‘Hey, little advice—Lorne doesn’t like to laugh.’
 I’m like, ‘OK.’
 Then Marci [Klein] comes out: ‘Jimmy, they’re ready for you.
 But hey, a little advice for you.
 If Lorne doesn’t laugh, be cool.’
 I’m like, What is this guy’s problem?
 He’s doing a comedy show.
 Why does he not like to laugh?”
-Turns out, Davidson did end up making Michaels laugh by doing an impression of Adam Sandler, who had recently left the show.
+Turns out, Davidson did end up making Michaels laugh by doing an impression of Adam Sandler.

 Speaking about his nerve-wracking audition, Will Ferrell told the New York Times, “I did a sketch where I was a guy, alone in my office, who, in between taking calls, would play with cat toys.
 There’s a point where I’m rolling around on the ground, in complete silence, playing with cat toys.
 And I’m thinking, Oh, it’s over.”